-I discovered I was a poet in my mid-thirties.
-Living alone with my young daughter, giving myself space, I was surprised and delighted by an outpouring of poems.
-They arose entirely from my life experiences, capturing my emotions.
+I first discovered I was a poet in my mid-30s.
+Living alone with my young daughter, giving myself space, I was delighted by an unexpected outpouring of poems, about my life, my feelings.

-I was busy finding out who I was, a long and necessary process, challenging the norms of my upbringing, doing loads of personal development.
-After university I had tried three careers, then “dropped out” into an alternative lifestyle.
+I was busy finding out who I was, challenging the norms of my upbringing, doing loads of personal development.
+After university I had tried three careers, then “dropped out”.

-After this valuable time alone, I went back to my partner, had a second daughter, got married.
-After a brief self-publishing project with a group of fellow women writers, family life took over.
-I developed a new career as a work-winner in the construction industry, mainly supporting engineers.
+Ending this valuable time alone, I went back to my partner, had a second daughter, got married.
+Following the publication of my collection, One Woman’s Voice, in 1988 by Your Own Stuff Press, and contributions to two anthologies also published by them along with fellow women writers, family life took over.
+I developed a new career as a work-winner in the construction industry.
 Settled years.
 I forgot I was a poet.

-Then, in May 2013, after 36 years together, my husband died.
-He died on the Thursday morning.
-My beloved 99‑year-old mother had died three days before, on the Monday evening.
+Then, after 36 years together, my husband died, three days after my mother.
 A difficult week.
-A while later, poetry again came to my rescue, as a vital tool to describe emotional events, to understand and express my feelings.
+Poetry again came to my rescue, as a vital tool to describe emotional events, to understand and express my feelings.

 Poetry stayed with me this time, and is now central to my life.
 Retired, living alone, I am enjoying a new relationship and lots of wonderful friends, along with grandparenting, involvement with the extended family, yoga, 5-rhythms dance, growing fruit and vegetables, reading, opera.
 A full and rich life, the fertile ground from which my poems continue to emerge.

 I love sharing them!